 Devil’s Walking Stick Physical Description

-The fruit forms a small berry, purple to black in color, and also appears in large groupings.
+Additionally, the flowers of the Devil’s Walking Stick also display a creamy white color.
+In addition, the blooms remain small, yet typically develop in large clusters.
+Finally, the fruit forms a small berry, purple to black in color, and also appears in large groupings.

-Devil’s Walking Stick Distribution and History
+Devil’s Walking Stick Distribution, Habitat, and Ecology

 Firstly, though not commonly seen, the Devil’s Walking Stick appears to be well established.
 Thankfully, it also seems to be quite widespread in its zone of habitation.
 In addition, that range lies within limited portions of the eastern and midwest United States.